Jeff Ayres

 Jeffrey Curtis Ayres (né Orcutt; born April 29, 1987), formerly known as Jeff Pendergraph, is an American professional basketball player for Indomables de Ciudad Juárez of the Liga de Básquetbol Estatal de Chihuahua.
-He attended Etiwanda High School in Rancho Cucamonga, California and played college basketball for Arizona State University.
+He attended Etiwanda High School in Rancho Cucamonga, California and played college basketball for the Arizona State Sun Devils.

 College career

 Ayres attended Arizona State for four seasons, finishing with career averages of 12.6 points, 7.5 rebounds, 1.04 blocked shots and a 58.0 percent shooting accuracy.
 In his sophomore season, he grabbed a career-high 19 rebounds in a 52–36 victory over Colgate on December 19, 2006.
 As a senior, Ayres averaged 14.5 points and was named to the Pac-10's First Team.
 His 66.0 percent field goal mark led the nation.
 On January 4, 2009, he scored a career-high 31 points, along with a game-high 11 rebounds, in a 90–60 win over Stanford with twenty-one of those points being tallied in the first half.